 |Overall Rating||7.4 / 10.0|

-There are three plans to choose from: Prime, Modern and Foundation.
+Infinite Auto Protection offers three levels of protection: Foundation, Modern, and Prime.
 Each of these let you go to any licensed repair facility.
 Plans may require a deductible, which is usually $100.
 Below are descriptions of each plan:

 Here’s a comparison between the three levels: